Topics Covered In This Article…

 Specialty Cannabinoids – Summary and Types

 Specialty Cannabinoids, what are they?
 Why are they so popular?
 How are they grown, harvested, manufactured, and consumed?
 What are modern hemp manufacturers doing to farm and harvest specialty cannabinoids and turn them into useful products?

-Spring Creek Labs, a U.S. Based Hemp Manufacturer, and Private Label CBD Product Fulfillment Company, thought you might want to know.
+Spring Creek Labs, a U.S. Based, Hemp-Derived CBD Manufacturer, and Private Label CBD Product Fulfillment Company, thought you might want to know.
 So, we sponsored this in-depth, Encyclopedia Style Article on everything you need to know about Specialty Cannabinoids.

 Specialty Cannabinoids are cannabinoids that are harvested, extracted, and manufactured into products designed to perform highly specialized functions within the human body.
 Pretty simple, right?

 What you might not have heard is that your body also naturally produces its own endocannabinoids.
 It does this through what biologists call your “endocannabinoid system.”
 In this system, endocannabinoids bind to special receptors to “unlock” action potentials in neurons.
 These action potentials zip through your nervous system, carrying “messages” to various organs and/or muscles and creating a symphony of biological effects.